sundarmr/profiledetails/README.md

 *Once all the containers have been created or synched up the code will run for every statusCheckInterval to verify the ensemble environment to check if all the containers are provisioned and if not will try and correct their state so that they are given an opportunity to start fast.
 This will occur autoRecheckCount times.

-`container-profile-synch  --remoteUser <remoteusername> --remotePassword <remotesystempassword> --synchContexts false --child <true/false> --environment <d/q/s/p> --zoneName <edc/rdc> --autoRecheckCount 10 --runStatusCheck true --statusCheckInterval 60000 --demoRun <configFilePath>`
+`container-profile-synch  --remoteUser <remoteusername> --remotePassword <remotesystempassword> --synchContexts false --child <true/false> --environment <d/q/s/p> --zoneName <edc/rdc> --path <Path on the remote server where the containers are to be created > --autoRecheckCount 10 --runStatusCheck true --statusCheckInterval 60000 --demoRun <configFilePath>`

 The above command will create a log trail of activities that it would perform if run actually and with a demoRun , this can be useful to understand what the environment will look like and how many profiles and containers will be modified.